litxio/ptghci/README.md

 ## Overview

 ptGHCi is an interactive command shell for Haskell designed for high-productivity interactive coding.
-It is implemnted as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by IPython.
+It is implemented as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by IPython.

 ## Features